DerekNonGeneric/proposal-assertion-error/README.md

 ## Proposal

-Today, it is very common unit testing frameworks to have assertion methods to like `assertNull` write code like:
+Today, it is very common for unit testing frameworks to have assertion methods like `assertNull` write code like:

 ```ts